 He was in the hospital.
 He needed help.
 There was no family nearby to take care of him.
 And nobody knew how much longer he would have.

 Concerned about my grandfather – and being the only members of my family able to spend an extended period of time taking care of him – we decided to fly back to California immediately.

 We cancelled the rest our European trip.
 (HUGE thanks to World Nomads, who picked up the tab for our interrupted trip!
 Travel insurance is AMAZING.)
 We’d planned to road trip through both Spain and northern Scotland – itineraries which we still have saved for some future date.

-We booked a plane ticket to Los Angeles, where my grandfather lives, from Barcelona.
-In Barcelona, we spent one last amazing night drinking wine in the Gothic Quarter, feeling surreal.
+Instead, we booked a last-minute plane ticket to Los Angeles and said our goodbyes to Europe.
+Our last night was spent in Barcelona drinking wine in the Gothic Quarter, feeling surreal.
 Was it really ending, so soon?

 Last Minute Trip to Southern California